 3. Middle schoolers desperately need mentors

 Middle school gets a bad reputation.
-When I first told people that my student-teaching semester was going to be spent in a small city, at an overcrowded school with youth who came from lower socioeconomic backgrounds, and, worse yet, at a middle school, people politely wished me luck.
+When I first told people that my student-teaching semester was going to be spent in a small city, at an overcrowded middle school with youth who came from lower socioeconomic backgrounds, people politely wished me luck.
 And not-so-politely questioned my sanity.
-But not only can I confidently say that my student-teaching experience in middle school is not full of horror stories; I know it actually offered wonderful chances for connections with students.
+But not only can I confidently say that my student-teaching experience in middle school is not full of horror stories—I know it actually offered wonderful chances for connections with students.

-As middle schoolers begin the process of breaking away from their parents and claim their autonomy as people, they still need positive adult influences in their lives.
-They aren't yet emotionally, socially, or physically able to handle adulthood, but simultaneously, they want to try.
-While parents, and even some of the other older teachers, are uncool, you, as a student-teacher who is more familiar with the grind of classes, can connect better with students while serving as an example of what they can achieve.
+It's often said that youth need at least one adult role model or mentor in their life to achieve their goals, like graduating high school or college, successfully.
+You can be that mentor to students in your classroom.
+As middle schoolers begin the process of breaking away from their parents and claiming their autonomy, they need positive adult influences in their lives outside of their immediate family.
+They aren't yet emotionally, socially, or physically able to handle adulthood, but this is when they start trying.
+While parents and some of the other older teachers are uncool, you're younger and more familiar with the grind of classes.
+You can connect better with students while serving as an example of what they can achieve.